Prabhat8991/DSA-/out/production/dsa/phase2/linkedlist_problems.md

 ### 05-12-2023
-Tasks to complete
+[Important concept: When two references are equalized then that means both references refer to same object, now if second ref is changed then also first reference will point to old object.
+Remembering this concept is important for LinkedList problems] Tasks to complete
 1. Insert at beginning of circular Linked list in 0(1) [Completed] [Hint: Override value itself]
 2. Delete head of circular linked list in 0(1) [Completed]